pysat/pysat/docs/tutorial.rst

 .. code:: python

    date_array = pysat.utils.time.create_date_range(start,stop)
-   for date in date_array:
+   for vdate in date_array:
-       vefi.load(date=date)
+       vefi.load(date=vdate)
        print('Maximum meridional magnetic perturbation ', vefi['dB_mer'].max())

 Iteration support is built into the Instrument object to support this and similar cases.
 The whole VEFI data set may be iterated over on a daily basis using

 .. code:: python

     for vefi in vefi:
 	print('Maximum meridional magnetic perturbation ', vefi['dB_mer'].max())

 Each loop of the python for iteration initiates a vefi.load() for the next date, starting with the first available date.
 By default the instrument instance will iterate over all available data.
 To control the range, set the instrument bounds,

 .. code:: python